Federal Aviation Administration (FAA).

 The FAA has analyzed this notice under Executive Order 13211, Actions Concerning Regulations that Significantly Affect Energy Supply, Distribution, or Use (May 18, 2001).
 The agency has determined that it is not a “significant energy action” under executive order 12866 and it is not likely to have a significant adverse effect on the supply, distribution, or use of energy.

 The FAA invites interested persons to participate in this rulemaking by submitting written comments, data, or views.
 The agency also invites comments relating to the economic, environmental, energy or federalism impacts that might result from adopting the proposals in this document.
 The most helpful comments reference a specific portion of the proposal, explain the reason for any recommended change, and include supporting data.
 To ensure the docket does not contain duplicate comments, please send only one copy of written comments, or if you are filing comments electronically, please submit your comments only one time.

 The FAA will file in the docket all comments we receive, as well as a report summarizing each substantive public contact with FAA personnel concerning this proposed rulemaking.
 Before acting on this proposal, the agency will consider all comments received on or before the closing date for comments.
 The FAA will consider comments filed after the comment period has closed if it is possible to do so without incurring expense or delay.

 Proprietary or Confidential Business Information

-Under 14 CFR 11.35(b), when we are aware of proprietary information filed with a comment, we do not place it in the docket.
-We hold it in a separate file to which the public does not have access, and place a note in the docket that we have received it.
-If we receive a request to examine or copy this information, we treat it as any other request under the Freedom of Information Act (5 U.S.C.
-552).
-We process such a request under the DOT procedures found in 49 CFR part 7.
+Under 14 CFR 11.35(b), when the FAA is aware of proprietary information filed with a comment, it does not place it in the docket.
+The agency holds it in a separate file to which the public does not have access, and places a note in the docket that it has received it.
+If the FAA receives a request to examine or copy this information, it is treated as any other request under the Freedom of Information Act (5 U.S.C.
+552) and such requests are processed under the DOT procedures found in 49 CFR part 7.

 BILLING CODE 4910-13-P